sohansai/machine-learning/kNN_Classification/README.md

 # kNN Classification

-This repository contains code that implements the k-Nearest Neighbors (k-NN) algorithm for classification using the Iris dataset.
+This folder contains the code that implements the k-Nearest Neighbors (k-NN) algorithm for classification using the Iris dataset.
 It explores different values of k to evaluate the model's performance on the training and testing datasets.

 ## Requirements